 Below is a list of sections and a short summary of questions in each section.
 You may edit each section, the questions within it, or delete a section.
-You may also add a new section of the section of the questions within it. copy from an existing section.
+You may also add a new section or copy from an existing section.
 You may change the ordering of the sections by changing the number next to each section.
+Use each number only once, and enter only whole (e.g. 1,2,3) numbers in the field. ■ Add a New Section 2 Copy From an Existing Section You may change the ordering of the sections by changing the number next to each section.
 Use each number only once, and enter only whole (e.g. 1,2,3) numbers in the field.
-You may change the ordering of the sections by changing the number next to each section.
-Use each number only once, and enter only whole (e.g. 1,2,3) numbers in the field.
 It is recommended that the survey contain no more than 300 questions total, to ensure compatibility with all web browsers, as well as ensure smooth performance.
 The (SEC###) listed next to each section refers to the unique internal system identifier for the section, which can be matched up to the Section ID field when downloading the question key.
 This identifier is not displayed to participants.
 You may preview introductory text or preview closing text for this survey.
-If you are finished working with this survey, please go to the final review to finalize the survey and any changes you made to it. ☐ Preview Introductory Text ☐ Preview Closing Text ☐ Final Review Section List Section Order Section 1 Section 1 Settings: No sum or average score (across all questions in section) is computed.
+If you are finished working with this survey, please go to the final review to finalize the survey and any changes you made to it.
+Preview Introductory Text Section List Section Order Section 1 1 Section 1 Settings: No sum or average score (across all questions in section) is computed.
 (SEC65) Intro.
 Text: Listed below are questions for this section of the survey.
 Please provide a response for every question.
-If you are given the option to decline to answer a question, then ng to answer is considered a response 1.
+If you are given the option to decline to answer a question, then declining to answer is considered a response.
 What is your gender?
-(What is your ge) ☑ Edit Question 2 Copy Question 2 Delete Question 2 What languages do you speak?
-(What languages ) 3.
+(What is your ge) ☑ Edit Question 2 Copy Question 2 Delete Question 2.
+What languages do you speak?
+(What languages) ☑ Edit Question ☑ Copy Question 3.
 In which state were you born?
-(In which state ) ☑ Edit Question 👚 Delete Question 3 question(s) in this section.
+(In which state) ☑ Edit Question 3 question(s) in this section. ■ Add Question